 Not specifically, no. However, there are a few easy tricks you can use to make this banana cake FODMAP friendly.

-Ripe common bananas are low FODMAP in 35g serves per person.
-This cake contains 300g banana, so it will need to serve 9 if you use ripe bananas.
+As of May 2024, ripe common bananas are low FODMAP in 35g serves per person.
+This cake contains 300g banana, so it will need to serve 9 to remain low fructose if you use ripe bananas.

 Firm common bananas are low FODMAP in 100g serves.
 This means the cake is well within FODMAP thresholds if you use firm bananas.
-If you find their flavour a little bland for banana cake, try roasting them before you bake the cake.
+If you find their flavour a little bland for banana cake, you could try roasting the bananas before you make the cake.
 This can help bring out their banana flavour.

 Bananas aside, the two other ingredients worth discussing are the milk and the cream cheese.
 You can use lactose free full cream milk if you don’t need the cake to be vegan.
 If you do, I recommend rice milk or soy milk made with soy protein as opposed to the whole beans.